-We are in our sixth year of offering Communicating Science (GRAD 5144), with two sections now available spring and fall.
-This course is capped at 18 students and is highly participatory, using theatre improvisation games and exercises as well as writing exercises to help students become more effective at distilling their research and communicating it to non-specialist audiences.
+We are in our seventh year of offering Communicating Science (GRAD 5144), with two sections now available spring and fall.
+This course is capped at 18 students and is highly participatory, using theatre improvisation games and exercises as well as writing to help students become more effective at distilling their research and communicating it to non-specialist audiences.
 A focus on relaxation and deep listening helps participants make their communication more personal, direct, spontaneous, and responsive.
 The course provides opportunities for students to present their research to public audiences.

 We hope to develop new graduate-level courses, focusing on social media, writing for a public audience, media interviews, and more.

 TA 2404, Introduction to Applied Collaborative Techniques, was launched in 2017 and serves students across the broadest possible range of academic disciplines.
 The course applies principles of collaborative theatre performance within the context of a non-theatre focus.
 Students experiment with practice-based approaches to effective interpersonal and small group communication; interdisciplinary team creativity; iterative processes to develop audience connection; and innovation through improvisation.
 Special emphasis is placed on situational awareness, listening, effective storytelling in both scripted and unscripted work, team conflict resolution, non-verbal signaling, and communicating across difference.
 Students in the course use collaborative techniques in a variety of public and professional settings.
 The course is proposed to meet CLE area 6 and Pathways Areas in Discourse and in Critique and Practice in Design and the Arts.

 ". . .through the activities and exercises, not only I am learning valuable skills about communication, but I am also having the opportunity to build a comfort with just talking to people that come from a different 'world' than what I do." --Industrial and Systems Engineering graduate student